-by Guest on Jan 5, 2010
+by Guest Post on Jan 5, 2010

 Most of the country is now under the influence of the hottest part of the year - even here in normally cooler north Idaho, temperatures have risen into the nineties for over a week.
 To keep your gardens thriving in these conditions is a challenge, and requires the careful management of irrigation practices.

-(The "ideal" soil is composed of fifty percent solids, twenty five percent liquid and twenty five percent air).
+(The "ideal" soil is composed of fifty percent solids, twenty-five percent liquid, and twenty-five percent air).

 Plants have different water needs...for instance, the red-twig dogwood (Cornus stolonifera) will thrive in a soil that is always damp - but many other plants require a thorough drying between irrigations - so if at all possible, group plants of similar water needs together.
 The website review below refers to an excellent article about designing for efficient water use.

 For lawns, there is no substitute for overhead irrigation.
-For shrub beds, vegetable and herb gardens and fruit trees, drip irrigation is far superior - the plants receive a slow, metered supply of water, which is not as susceptible to losses from evaporation and overspray.
+For shrub beds, vegetable and herb gardens, and fruit trees, drip irrigation is far superior - the plants receive a slow, metered supply of water, which is not as susceptible to losses from evaporation and overspray.
 For row crops in the vegetable garden, I've been using "porous pipe," made from recycled rubber, with great success.

-As with most topics relating to the garden and landscape, irrigation solutions are dependent on site specific conditions - you must know your soil and your plant needs to make the best irrigationdecisions.
+As with most topics relating to the garden and landscape, irrigation solutions are dependent on site-specific conditions - you must know your soil and your plant needs to make the best irrigation decisions.

 - Garden / Landscaping / Patio — 262

 - Appliance / Repair — 186

 - Improvements / Remodeling — 131